ammartahir24/SecureAggregation/README.md

 `pip install pip install socketIO-client`

-This implementation contains a hardcoded example where all weights some upto zero.
+This implementation contains a hardcoded example where all weights sum upto zero.
 To change that, weights need to be passed to algorithm from the main model.